Law - Political Science - Administration

 Organization

-- in the first session, by two written tests of three hours each grouping two modules.
+• in the first session, by two three-hour written exams, each covering two modules.
 This session takes place at the end of June

-- in the 2nd session, by a grand oral.
-This session takes place in October or November
+• in the second session, by a grand oral exam.
+This session takes place in October or November.

 Read more